By the end of this section, you will be able to do the following:

 - Discuss natural killer cells

-- Describe major histocompatibility class I molecules
+- Describe major histocompatibility complex I molecules

 - Summarize how the proteins in a complement system function to destroy extracellular pathogens